explicitcontextualunderstanding/BMAD-METHOD/bmad-assessment-openvla.md

 ---

+> **Disclaimer: Internal Document**
+>
+> This document is an internal case study analyzing how the Breakthrough Method for Agile Development (BMAD) was applied to the OpenVLA project.
+It is intended for methodology refinement and process improvement discussions only.
+>
+> It is **not** part of the core OpenVLA project plan.
+For all authoritative project requirements, architecture, and technical specifications, please refer to the documents in the `/docs` and `/research` directories.
+>
+> ---

 ## Executive Summary

 This document provides a comprehensive assessment of how the Breakthrough Method for Agile Development (BMAD) was applied to create the OpenVLA project artifacts.
 This analysis demonstrates the BMAD methodology's effectiveness through a concrete case study, showing how internal engineering processes generate high-quality project deliverables.